AntonBock/OrchardDrone/README.md

 # OrchardDrone
 This project focuses on mapping and data gathering of trees at an orchard using a drone.
 The project is simulated using Gazebo 7.16.1, ROS kinetic.
-In this repository we provide a simple model of a rectangular orchard in which there is 15 similar tree for the drone to fly among and map.
+In this repository we provide a simple model of a rectangular orchard in which there is 15 similar tree for the drone to fly among and perform mapping.
 The drone is a simulated hector_quadrotor equipped with a ASUS xtion pro live RGB-D camera.
 The mapping produces a 3D occupancy grid map in which we can use MoveIt to perform 3D obstacle avoidance and plan paths between waypoints.
-The waypoints are passed to the drone using the topic /action/pose/goal.